softlayer/jumpgate/developer-guide.md

 baseurl: "../"
 ---

-# Summary
+# Introduction

-The primary purpose of this project is to provide an easy way to add OpenStack API compatibility to existing cloud products.
+Our intent is to provide an easy way to make the OpenStack API compatible with any existing cloud products.
 This is accomplished through a series of drivers that are specific to each cloud provider.

-If you're reading this document, it's assumed that you are interested in using this project to add OpenStack API compatibility to an existing public or private cloud provider via drivers.
+If you're reading this, we assume you’re interested in adding OpenStack API compatible driver to an existing public or private cloud provider.

-## Before Getting Started
+## Before You Start

-When creating a new driver, there are only a few things you need to understand:
+Here are a few things to take into account before creating a new driver:

-1. Jumpgate has been written primarily for Python 2.7/Python 3.3 and assumes your drivers will work with these versions as well.
+1. Jumpgate was written primarily for Python 2.7/Python 3.3.
+Your drivers will need to work with these versions as well.
-2. Drivers are built as a series of objects for the [Falcon framework](http://falconframework.org).
+2. Drivers are created as a series of objects for the [Falcon framework](http://falconframework.org).
 You should be familiar with both Falcon and REST APIs in general.
 3. You need to be familiar with the expected [OpenStack API](http://api.openstack.org/api-ref.html) JSON.
-Jumpgate will provide the endpoint mappings for you, but does not handle building valid responses.
+Jumpgate provides the endpoint mappings for you, but doesn’t handle the building of valid responses.

-Once you have these things, you are ready to begin building your driver.
+Once you have these things, you’re ready to begin creating your driver.

 # Creating Your Driver

-There are many places where you could begin building your first driver, but we've generally found starting with the compute index and the Identity driver (Keystone) to be the easiest.
-We're going to cover how to build out a couple endpoints to give you an idea.
-From there, you can use the SoftLayer driver that ships with this project as a further example of other endpoints, should you need it.
+You have many places where you could begin creating your first driver, but we've found starting with the compute index and the Identity driver (Keystone) to be the easiest.
+We're going to cover how to create a couple endpoints to give you an idea.
+From there, you can use the SoftLayer driver as a further example of other endpoints, should you need it.

-Note that there are no restrictions on how you build your driver as long as you make it work with the Falcon framework.
+Note that there are no restrictions on how you create your driver as long as you make it work with the Falcon framework.
 You are free to use whatever libraries, tools, and folder layout you are most comfortable with.
-This document will use the same style as the SoftLayer driver for consistency, but you are not required to do this for your driver.
+For consistency, we’ll use the same style as the SoftLayer driver, but you are not required to do this for your driver.

 ## Getting Started

 The first step in creating your driver is deciding where to create it.
-You can create it almost anywhere, just as long as:
+You can create it almost anywhere as long as:

 * It will be in your Python path
 * It can be imported by Jumpgate